• Three essential elements that aren’t as obvious as they seem •

 Traditionally, the “Christian” part of Christian historical fiction means the book supports a biblical worldview, and you can expect God and his Word to play a part in the characters’ lives.
 But that can change, especially as Christian publishers are bought and merged under secular corporations.

-Of course, that’s not to say Christian fiction should be preachy—far from it!
+Of course, this is not to say Christian fiction should be preachy—far from it!
 In real life, the strongest, most influential faith is woven deeply and inextricably into daily life, and good stories are no different.

 2. Christian historical fiction is . . . historical.